janhonkys/Spring_employee_management_system/README.md

 - Make sure you have MySQL installed and running.
 - Update application.properties with your MySQL database URL, username, and password.
 - Use Maven or your preferred IDE to build and run the project.

+## Testing (JUnit)
+- JUnit is used to write and run tests for the application, ensuring the correctness of various functionalities.